smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/index.md

 **ALWAYS RESTART THE SERVER!**

-## 6.4 R
+## R

 If you upgrade R to newer version then follow the instructions for installing and configuring R and JRI in [Setup R]({{ site.baseurl }}/rifWebApplication/#43-setup-r).
-Make abolutely sure the PATH and R_HOME are set correctly.
+Make absolutely sure the PATH and R_HOME are set correctly.

 Updating the packages can also be done (consult your statisticians first); on a private network you have two choices: